andrtell/basic-vm/README.md

 Such that:

+- A new user `agent` will be created.
 - SSH login for `root` will be disabled.
-- A new user `agent` will be created with SSH access (no password, key only).
+- Password login over SSH will be disabled for all users.
-- A Podman daemon will be running.
+- The Podman equivalent of a Docker daemon will be installed and started.
-- A Firewall will block traffic on all ports except on port 22 (SSH).
+- All network traffic will be blocked except for port 22 (SSH).

 ## Preparations